-The Australian Institute for Teaching and School Leadership (AITSL) acknowledges the Traditional Custodians of the lands, sea countries, and waterways from across Australia.
-We pay our respect to Aboriginal and Torres Strait Islander histories and living cultures, and to Elders past and present.
+The Australian Institute for Teaching and School Leadership (AITSL) acknowledges the Traditional Custodians of the land, sea countries and waterways from across Australia.
+We honour and pay our respects to their Elders past, present and future.

 AITSL has worked closely with key educational stakeholders in the development of the Guidelines for the Induction of New School Leaders in Australia (New Leader Guidelines).
 The New Leader Guidelines outlines the critical factors of highquality and effective induction of new school leaders.
 Thank you to all those who participated in the development of the Guidelines.